The-NextGen-Project/jet/LANG.md

 ```

 Values are explicitly exported from the file (each file is a module with exported functions and types).
 This is denoted by the prefix
-of the `export` before the declration.
+of the `export` before the declaration.